hkorhola/slate/source/index.md

 # Introduction

 Welcome to the LetMeKnow API!
 You can use our API to automate your feedback processes and thus get more out of LetMeKnow service.
+Don't hesitate to ask, if any questions [support](mailto:tuki@letmeknow.fi).

 API contains now the following basic functions:
 <ol>